DeMarcoLab/piescope_gui/USER_GUIDE.md

 ![piescope_gui screenshot 1](imgs/screenshot_1.png)

+## Shutdown procedure

+Before leaving please remember to properly close the hardware and software.

+Make sure each of these steps is completed:
+- Close the piescope GUI
+- Put the FIBSEM to sleep (click the "Sleep" button on the Xt UI)
+- Turn off lasers (turn the key on the laser box)
+- Log out of the microscope support computer.

 ## Troubleshooting
 If you run into problems, there are two places you can look to find information to help: